Chapter 23

 She blinked, but Ernest raised his eyes skyward.

-“I know enough,” said Yvette, her fear verging to anger, “to know there were none born forty years ago.”
+“I know enough,” said Yvette, her fear verging on anger, “to know there were none born forty years ago.”

 “Thirty-nine,” corrected Ernest, discreetly.